jfoster17/SAVE/README.md

 - [xarray-leaflet](https://xarray-leaflet.readthedocs.io/en/latest/) -- to enable the visualization of large datasets efficiently
 - [glue-jupyter-plugin-template](https://github.com/jfoster17/glue-jupyter-plugin-template) -- a template plug-in demonstrating how to turn ipywidgets into glue-jupyter widgets.

+Two prototype plug-ins for the desktop (QT) version of glue allow access to external data:
+- [glue-dataverse](https://github.com/jfoster17/glue-dataverse) -- access to [Dataverse](https://dataverse.org) data resources through an integrated web client
+- [glue-data-commonts](https://github.com/jfoster17/glue-data-commons) -- access to DataCommons data resources

-In addition, the following components are used in SAVE:
+In addition, the following components are used in SAVE to produce standalone websites/dashboards:

 - [voila](https://voila.readthedocs.io/en/stable/) -- to host a SAVE analysis session as a stand-alone webpage
 - [voila gridstack](https://github.com/voila-dashboards/voila-gridstack) -- the preference voila template to allow for easy organization of different visualizations on the same page.